bartoszgebarowski/task-manager-api/README.md

 ##### Important step for testing

-In all requests below it is important to take additional step, that is described below:
+In all requests below, it is essential to take an additional step, that is described below:
 *  In the Headers tab add
 `Key : Authorization` with value `Bearer  {{JWT_TOKEN}}`